UrsaPolarisRecords/Polaris/README.md

 # Polaris

+This repository contains the source code for the Polaris project, which includes an EOS smart contract, a JavaScript front-end, a graph database, and a translator for data visualization.

 ![Image of Polaris](https://github.com/UrsaPolarisRecords/Polaris/blob/main/Website%20Mock-up-01.png)

 A visualized decentralized incentivized music encyclopedia, with tokens awarded to curators and artists, and used for native advertising